diabolical-ninja/smart-property-search/README.md

 6. An API will now be available that you can query with different search parameters.

     -   `Domain` [residential search](https://developer.domain.com.au/docs/latest/apis/pkg_agents_listings/references/listings_detailedresidentialsearch)
-    -   `Filters` are additional parameters to filter the results
+    -   `Filters` are (optional) additional parameters to filter the results

 A request will look like: